olumpeter/example-of-client-side-and-server-side-validation-using-conform-zod-and-react-router-v7/README.md

-# SOurce of this project:
+# Source of this project:

 [Remix Example - This example demonstrates some of the features of Conform including client validation, nested list, and async validation with zod using Remix.](https://github.com/edmundhung/conform/tree/main/examples/remix)